chrisclark/blog/content/set-solver-jupyter.md

     test()

-We can now empirally determine some facts about the game.
+We can now empirically determine some facts about the game.
 I simulated one million 12-card deals (from a fresh deck each time) to see how many sets appear in the initial draw of a game.

     :::python